RogueRope/docs/content/docs/faq/the-n-principles-of-rogue-rope.md

 Empathy is encouraged.
 In this example, empathy from the people that don't mind mess towards the people that don't feel happy with it, but also from the clean freaks towards the people that don't mind it so much.

+The whole goal is to create a space where people will lose themselves and probably their stuff as well.
+We won't blame them when they do.

 ## Remix Culture

 Everything is should free and open. if you don’t want something copied, adapted an redistributed.
 Shut your pie-hole and keep it to yourself.
 We don’t believe in the combination of ‘intellectual’ and ‘property’.
 Knowledge wants to be free.